ardahzr/Discord-Status-Changer/README.md

 # Discord-Status-Changer
 Change your discord status automatically

-Change your token and city in token.txt.
+Update your token and city in token.txt.